 Difference in Stock Liquidity Information

 Stock liquidity information tells you how fast buy and sell orders are executed and how fast new orders enter the marketplace.
 Stocks with a large number of traders have higher liquidity than stocks with only a few traders.
-Level I screens show only the immediate buy and sell orders.
-You do not know if liquidity is increasing or decreasing.
+Level I screens show only the immediate buy and sell orders, so you do not know if liquidity is increasing or decreasing.
 Level II screens reveal how many orders are lined up awaiting execution and let you determine how fast new orders are coming in.

 Difference in Bid and Ask Spread Information